arcetri/sts/README.md

-[-I 1] indicates that we want the program to tell us every time it finishes testing 1 bitstream [-w .] indicates the path of the folder where you want to store the testing results [-f /path/to/random/data] indicates the path of the data we want to use as input [1048576] indicates that our preferred length of a single bitstream is 1048576
+[-I 1] indicates that we want the program to tell us every time it finishes testing 1 bitstream [-w .] indicates the path of the folder where you want to store the testing results [-f /path/to/random/data] indicates the path of the data we want to use as input [-F 'r'] indicates that that data will be read as raw binary data (use 'a' for files of ASCII '0'/'1' chars) [1048576] indicates that our preferred length of a single bitstream is 1048576
 ```